-Walk into the big red barn of Rio Seco Winery and you will be greeted not only by award-winning bottles of wine, but a collection of sport memorabilia and bobble-head dolls.
+Walk into the big red barn of Rio Seco Winery and you will be greeted not only by Monty, the winery dog but with award-winning bottles of wine and olive oil, as well as a collection of sports memorabilia and bobble-head dolls.
 That’s because owner Tom Hinkle was a long-time Major League Baseball scout.
 Tom and his wife Carol came upon this 64-acre property on Paso Robles’ eastside in 1996, planted vineyards, and opened their tasting room in 2000.

 In November 2013, the Paso Robles community lost a beloved vintner/winemaker when Tom passed on.
 He’s still all around us.
 We toast to Tom every day,” said daughter Cait Bartunek, marketing and tasting room manager, daughter Emily, Tasting Room and Special Events, and granddaughter, Quinn, Office Specialist.